 |Agriculture Practices in Lyles Station Community Early Years

 Much of the history of Indiana revolves aroung man's lust for land, the acquisition of unconquered territories, and the eventual harnessing of its productive

 The Lyles Station community settled before the mid-nineteenth century, and after the turn of the new century.
 The area was mostly unbroken forest, with

 lots of game, and a good water supply.

 A variety of factors affected one's selection of a farm site; fertility of soil, proximity to water sources, good drainage, the presence of vegetation and timber,

-and timber, and proximity to other people, among others.
+and proximity to other people, among others.

 After constructing a basic shelter for his family, the farmer at Lyles Station began to clear trees from his land in order to plant crops, though this process

 could continue for years until all the tillable soil had been cleared.
 An initial clearing could range from three to ten acres.
 Once this was accomplished, the

 farmer could plow and plant his first crop, all with the hopes for an early harvest to supplement the meager supplies brought on the move from the south.

 From the beginning of settlement in Lyles Station, Gibson county, corn was a primary crop.
 Corn was grown throughout the state and provided food for both

 man and livestock.
 After plowing and harrowing his fields, as best he could, the farmer planted seed kernels, possibly selecting those that would produce at

 least two good ears per stalk.
 Because one grain of seed could produce hundreds of grains for food, only two bushels of seed were needed to support a

 large family for a year.
 Once the corn had reached a height of 2-6 inches, careful harrowing and hoeing was done.
 A field could yield nearly fifty bushels of

 corn per acre, if the farmer was willing to put in a good many long hard days in his field, unaided by machinery.